 Intercept in Emergencies

 You’ll probably feel slightly helpless while in the passenger seat, watching your teen at the helm of the car.
 After all, you don’t have any passenger brake like those specialized driver’s ed cars, but you have some means to aid your teen’s control the car should they panic.
 Nudges to the steering wheel can correct their trajectory, or save from a severe mistake if they really get off course.
 Alfa Romeo of Larchmont, NY reminds us that pedals can get confusing to a first-time driver, and it’s suddenly easy to imagine your teen confusing the brake for the gas or vice versa, isn’t it?
 If your vehicle isn’t equipped with a center console emergency brake, the next best thing you can do is be ready to grab the gear knob and shift the car to neutral so as to minimize out of control acceleration.
+If you find yourself the passenger in a car accident, it might be worth looking into a law firm similar to Quirk Law Group, for any legal advice you may need.

 Prepare for The Future